aws-samples/container-persistence-blogpost/3-SingleContainerMultipleHostsMultipleAZs/readme.md

 instanceType: t3.medium
 ```

-Or just use this file:
+You can just follow these stepes to craete an EKS cluster for this use case:

 ```
 cat << EOF > eksworkshop-medium.yaml